9.3.1 Disclosure

 Grand Juries for Tax Administration Purposes

-1. A Federal grand jury investigation conducted to determine if there is a violation of criminal tax law (Title 26 charges) or tax related offense (e.g., 18 USC §286 and §287, 18 USC §371 or identity theft) is a Federal grand jury for tax administration purposes.
+1. A Federal grand jury investigation conducted to determine if there is a violation of criminal tax law (Title 26 charges) or tax related offense (e.g., 18 USC 286 and 287, 18 USC 371 or identity theft) is a Federal grand jury for tax administration purposes.
 There are three ways that a Federal grand jury investigation for tax administration purposes can be initiated:

-1. An IRS initiated request (also referred to as a service initiated), which must be approved by DOJ-Tax and then referred to the U. S. Attorney's Office (USAO)
+1. An IRS initiated request (also referred to as a service initiated), which must be approved by DOJ-Tax and then referred to the U. S. Attorney's Office (USAO).

-2. A request from an attorney for the government when an on-going non-tax Federal grand jury is not in place, which must also be approved by DOJ-Tax and then referred to the USAO
+2. A request from an attorney for the government when an on-going non-tax Federal grand jury is not in place, which must also be approved by DOJ-Tax and then referred to the USAO.

 3. There are other grand jury investigations in which tax charges and/or tax returns are related to the primary investigative charges but may not be the initial or primary focus.
-In this type of Federal grand jury proceeding, before returns or return information can be revealed to the attorney for the government, an ex parte order pursuant to 26 USC §6103(i)(1) must be secured or a related statute call made by the SAC.
+In this type of Federal grand jury proceeding, before returns or return information can be revealed to the attorney for the government, an ex parte order pursuant to IRC 6103(i)(1) must be secured or a related statute call made by the SAC.
 Even then, the IRS can only disclose returns and return information to DOJ personnel (including US Attorneys) or Federal personnel named in an ex parte order who are personally and directly engaged in the grand jury proceeding (or investigation that may result in such a proceeding), and solely for their use in preparation for any such proceeding.

 4. For purposes of Federal grand jury investigations described in (1) and (2) above, as well as when a related statute call is made, returns or return information can be disclosed only if one or more of the following conditions are satisfied: